 Affordable housing availability will be measured by variables that relate directly to housing resources.
 In order to take into account both market-rate and subsidized units, vacancies will be used.
-High numbers of vacancies indicate the market has an adequate supply to oversupply of housing.
-Vacancies offer a direct measure of housing availability.
-Owner and rental vacancies are suitable to measure availability for both single and multifamily activities.
+A high number of vacancies indicate that a market has an adequate supply or possibly an oversupply of housing.
+Vacancies offer a direct measure of housing availability for multifamily activities.